Methodology

 Bases

-The data tables show the total number of cases that were analysed (e.g. different types of families, income groups).
+The data tables show the total percentages that were analysed (e.g. different types of families, income groups).
 The total base figures include all respondents who answered each question, or all respondents who were routed to a specific question.
 Thus, while the base description (e.g. respondents who look after children with SEND) may be the same across several data tables, the base sizes may differ slightly due to the exclusion of cases with missing data (those who did not answer the question).

 Where a base size contains fewer than 50 respondents, particular care must be taken, as confidence intervals around these estimates will be very wide, and hence the results should be treated with some caution.
 This is indicated in the footnotes below tables where it applies.